rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ## On-Device Debugging With Chrome

-Once you're satisfied with the way your app looks and behaves in simulation, it's usually a good idea to do some testing on an actual device.
-If you're building an Android app and have a device with Android KitKat 4.4 or higher, [Google Remote Debugging](https://developer.chrome.com/devtools/docs/remote-debugging) is an effective and easy way to test, debug and fine-tune your app while it's running on the device.
+If you're building an Android app and have a device with Android KitKat 4.4 or higher, [Google Remote Debugging](https://developer.chrome.com/devtools/docs/remote-debugging) is an alternative to Weinre that's a bit easier to install and offers some fine visuals for testing, debugging and fine-tuning your app while it's running on the device.

 Google Remote Debugging works with native Android apps that use WebView--such as those built with RhoMobile--as well as purely browser-based apps.
 It employs live screencasting from the remote unit to the development host, and through port forwarding and virtual host mapping, permits the device to access a development server, if necessary.